TIPS & TRIPS: Our selection of things to do

 2.Moesgaard Museum (MOMU) – Aarhus

-You’ll find everything you ever wanted to know about Vikings in Moesgaard Museum in Aarhus – and then some!
+You’ll find everything you ever wanted to know about Danes during the Stone Age, and of course when they became Vikings at the Moesgaard Museum in Aarhus – and then some!

 The museum and its research centre moved into amazing new buildings four years ago and here you can easily spend the day both inside and out – the roof of the museum is a giant terrace, offering a magnificent view.
 Don’t forget to walk around the grounds of the museum towards the beach!